Hallucination is inevitable

-- A language model is a function from contexts to token distributions.
+- An LLM is a computable function from contexts to next-token distributions.

 There is a calibration-theoretic sharpening of this worth internalizing.
 Kalai and Vempala 2024 (“Calibrated Language Models Must Hallucinate”) show that if a language model is well-calibrated in the Brier-score sense — meaning when it says “0.9” it is right 90% of the time — then its hallucination rate on facts seen exactly once in the training corpus is bounded belowby the fraction of such singleton facts in the corpus, typically 5–15% for web-scale data.
 You can destroy calibration to drop the floor (the model becomes systematically under-confident and refuses more), or you can destroy coverage (the model refuses on anything unfamiliar).
 You cannot have calibrated, confident, and hallucination-free simultaneously — it's an impossibility triangle, not a training bug.
 This is why retrieval grounding and explicit abstain tokens aren't polish; they're the only escape hatches from a theorem.